AthenOsterberg1995/VBA-challenge/README.md

 # VBA-challenge
  VBA challenge assignment

+To execute the code, run the SetWorkbookValues() subroutine.

 Both the VBAChallengeCode.vb and Both the VBAChallengeCode.vbs have the same code.
 The editor I used automatically saved it as .vb but I thought the file type needed was .vbs so I uploaded both file types with the same code.

 For the screenshots, I took screenshots of the start and end of the output on each year.